Privacy and Cookies Policy

 “EEA” – means the European Economic Area, comprised of all EU member states plus Norway, Iceland and Liechtenstein;

-“Privacy Regulations” – means the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended in 2004, 2011 and 2015;
+“Privacy Regulations” – means the UK GDPR, the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 (PECR) and, where applicable, the EU GDPR, as updated, amended or superseded;

-“Site” – means this website, https://www.tribepad.com;
+“Site” – means this website, https://www.tribepad.com; and

-“we/us/our” – mean Tribepad Limited, a company registered in England and Wales with number 06585098 and whose registered office address is The Innovation Centre, 217 Portobello, Sheffield, South Yorkshire, S1 4DP, UK.
+“we/us/our” – mean Tribepad Limited, a company registered in England and Wales with company number 06585098 and whose registered office address is The Innovation Centre, 217 Portobello, Sheffield, South Yorkshire, S1 4DP, UK.

 What does this Policy cover?